ory/docs/docs/oathkeeper/index.md

 The ORY Oathkeeper Access Control Decision API follows best-practices and works with most (if not all) modern API gateways and reverse proxies.
-To verify a request, send it to the `decision` endpoint.
-It matches every sub-path and HTTP
+To verify a request, send it to the `decisions` endpoint of the Ory Authkeeper API port.
+It matches every sub-path and HTTP Method:
-Method:

-- `GET /decision/v1/api`
+- `GET /decisions/v1/api`
-- `PUT /decision/my/other/api`
+- `PUT /decisions/my/other/api`
-- `DELETE /decision/users?foo=?bar`
+- `DELETE /decisions/users?foo=?bar`

 When matching a rule, the `/decision` prefix is stripped from the matching path.